Amollo1/NorthPeak-Retail-Profitability/docs/process_maps.md

 ### 2.1 Narrative

-Today, discount decisions at NorthPeak are made independently by Regional Managers and Sales Representatives, largely reactively — in response to competitor pricing, customer negotiation pressure, or end-of-quarter sales targets.
+Today, discount decisions at NorthPeak are made independently by Regional Managers and Sales Representatives, largely reactively, in response to competitor pricing, customer negotiation pressure, or end-of-quarter sales targets.
 There is no centralized visibility into how discount levels affect profit margin by product or category.
 Finance only sees the profitability impact **after the fact**, during monthly P&L close, by which point the quarter's discounting pattern is already locked in.
 There is no feedback loop informing future discount decisions.

 ### 2.2 Diagram